nmccrory/ops-docs/employee_exit_checklist.md

 * Collect laptop.
 * Reformat laptop.
-* Rekey vault if applicable.
+* Rekey vault if user had unseal keys.
+In this case, consider auditing root tokens as well.
 * Delete user from [gSuite](https://admin.google.com/drud.com/AdminHome?hl=en&pli=1&fral=1#UserList:org=3v377ch2rm5fsp).
 During the process, you will be asked to transfer all documents from Google Drive to a new owner and should do so.
 * Remove user from [DRUD github](https://github.com/orgs/drud/people).
 * Remove user from [newmedia github](https://github.com/orgs/newmedia/people) if applicable.